-If there's one dish that epitomizes Spain in all its splendor, it's undoubtedly paella.
-But beyond the sauce, the broth, and the star ingredients, there's one detail that makes the difference between a spectacular paella and a disappointing one: the rice.
-Not just any rice is suitable for this delicacy.
+If there's one dish that truly represents Spain, it's undoubtedly paella.
+But beyond the sofrito, the broth, and the star ingredients, there's one detail that makes all the difference between a spectacular paella and a disappointing one: the rice.
+And not just any rice will do for this delicacy.

 The importance of choosing the best rice for paella